CamDavidsonPilon/lifelines/docs/Examples.rst

     ])

-We can do the following to get both the cumulative funding recieved and the latest round of funding:
+We can do the following to get both the cumulative funding received and the latest round of funding:

 .. code-block:: python